lockss/lockss-rtd-portal/docs/migration/reconfiguring2.rst

       .. tab-item:: New-Host Migration
          :sync: newhost

-         If you are doing a new-host migration, it is strongly recommended that you allow your LOCKSS 2.x host to adopt the host name and IP address previously associated with your LOCKSS 1.x host.
+         If you are doing a **new-host migration**, it is strongly recommended that you allow your LOCKSS 2.x host to adopt the host name and IP address previously associated with your LOCKSS 1.x host.

          .. note::